 Unum UK SII Group is an Employee Benefits Insurance Group; the ultimate UK SII insurance parent company is Unum European Holding Company Limited ("UEHCL"), the principal and only UK SII regulated insurance company in the Unum UK SII Group being Unum Limited ("UL," "the Company" or "Solo entity").
 Unum Group Inc, located in Chattanooga, Tennessee, USA, owns all of the class A ordinary shares in UEHCL and is the ultimate worldwide insurance parent.
-Unum Group Inc. is the leading disability insurer in the US.

 As there are no significant differences between the nature of the Unum UK SII Group and UL businesses, and the governance and risk management systems are consistent, we have produced a combined SFCR covering both the Unum UK SII Group and the Solo entity.
-As UL is the only regulated insurance company in the Unum UK SII Group, the data relating to underwriting and investment performance (in Sections A2 and A3) are aligned for both the Company and the Unum UK SII Group and are presented together.
+As UL is the only regulated insurance company in the Unum UK SII Group, the data relating to underwriting and investment performance (in Sections A2 and A3) are broadly aligned for both the Company and the Unum UK SII Group entities hold cash and cash equivalent balances generating some interest income.
+The only other investments are UEHCL's investment in subsidiaries which are held at cost, and do not generate investment income.